graylan0/steem-sockobot/HOW_TO_DEPLOY.md

 and add the follow to the end of the file

 ```
-export NAME="your-bots-name"
+export SB_NAME="your-bots-name"
-export KEY="your-bots-key"
+export SB_KEY="your-bots-key"
-export TOKEN="your-bots-token"
+export SB_TOKEN="your-bots-token"
 ```
-where `NAME` is a Steemit username, `KEY` is that account's private posting key and `TOKEN` is the bot's token we acquired in the previous section.
+where `SB_NAME` is a Steemit username, `SB_KEY` is that account's private posting key and `SB_TOKEN` is the bot's token we acquired in the previous section.
 Once you've done this, save the file and type the following command in your terminal

 ```
 $ source ~/.bashrc